robomq/robomq.io/docs/connectors.md

 3. On the AMQP side, DBConnector will publish to a destination exchange and get messages from a source queue.
 4. Each Read & Publish transaction consists of one AMQP message per database record (row).
 5. Each Get & Write transaction consists of one or multiple write statements (insert or update) per AMQP message.
-6. Database records can be translated to/from AMQP message in either delimited text or JSON array.
-You can specify any delimiter if use delimited text.
+6. Database records can be translated to/from AMQP message in either delimited text or JSON / XML format.
+You can specify any delimiter if using delimited text.
 7. If the destination exchange, source exchange & queue does not exist, DBConnector will create them with the default arguments.
 8. All the methods of DBConnector returns True, False or None, which respectively indicates success, failure or empty result.
 Empty result happens when the source queue is empty or read query returns 0 rows.
 9. Messages that fail during processing (i.e. invalid content, database transaction failure, etc.) will be "dead lettered".
 You can find them in the dead letter queue and deal with them later.